lummm/pjobq/README.md

 # Requirements
 postgres - with uuid-ossp:
 `CREATE EXTENSION IF NOT EXISTS "uuid-ossp";`
-AWS postgres supports "uuid-ossp", and this is generally my target host.
-This dependency could be worked around if extension installation is a problem.
+AWS postgres supports "uuid-ossp" as of the time of writing.

 python - see [requirements.txt](requirements.txt).

 # Limitations
-THe scheduler is not incredibly precise, meaning a job will be run somewhere in the range of a tenth of a second after it is scheduled.
+The scheduler is not incredibly precise, meaning a job will be run somewhere in the range of a tenth of a second after it is scheduled.
 Greater precision is not a design goal at this time.